Snakeboard: Names

 Snakeboard is the brand name created by the original inventors of the board and comes from its snake-like movement.
 The trademark for the term snakeboard expired in 2002.
 The term streetboard began to be used around that time to describe any board where the wheels and trucks rotate with the rider's feet without referring to a specific brand.
-The name "streetboard" comes from the idea that it is a “snowboard for the streets”.
-The original patent for the snakeboard refers to the board as a “Pivoting Skateboard" and in recent years the more descriptive terms pivotboard and pivotskate have been used as a result.
+The name "streetboard" comes from the idea that it is a "snowboard for the streets".
+The original patent for the snakeboard refers to the board as a "Pivoting Skateboard" and in recent years there has been discussions around using more technically descriptive terms such as pivotboard and pivotskate.
 The term swingboard has also been used.

-Streetboards are currently manufactured and sold under the brand names Dragan Boards and Alterskate.
-Although the style and design of their boards vary, both use footplates which control truck rotation and the registered trademarks for both brands use the word "streetboard" to describe the sport.